sidwan02/journal-texter/README.md

         * Functional programming and recursion
         * S/NCing two other courses for this one xd
         * Sophomore
-            * Imagine not being a freshman
+            * Imagine being a freshman
     * Weaknesses:
         * Little experience with OOP and Java outside of this course
         * No experience with Javascript outside of this course